FranzAlexander/Portality/README.md

 # Portality
-Game by Alexander Balcombe and Slade Anderson
+Game by Alexander Balcombe and Slade Andersen